lemus-isa-17/ProgrammingChallenges/lemus-project/README.md

 # Lemus CSV Combiner

-This project is created by Isabella Lemus to fulfill the CSV Combiner Programming Challenge designed by PMG.
+This project is created by Isabella Lemus to attempt the CSV Combiner Programming Challenge designed by PMG.

 The contents of the project include:
 - The CSVCombiner (lemus_CSV.py)